R-Repo/PCAforMotorcycleAccidents/README.md

 | Bike 07       | 1.65662e+09 |            0.132 |            0.067 |           -0.03  | True                       |
 | Bike 07       | 1.65662e+09 |            0.146 |            0.097 |           -0.085 | True                       |
 | Bike 07       | 1.65662e+09 |           -0.06  |            0.079 |            0.603 | True                       |'

+This bike is uncalibrated so the x acceleration is not necessarily the forward acceleration.
+We need to change the coordinate system of the data points so the x acceleration is describing the acceleration in the forward direction.
+The interactive graph below shows the data points for a particular bike aligned offaxis.

+{% include_relative images/uncalibrated.html %}